Experimental characterization of the hierarchy of quantum correlations in top quark pairs: Results

 \section{Results}

-We evaluate quantum discord using Eq.~(\ref{eq:discordA}), steering using Eq.~(\ref{eq_steering}), Bell correlations using Eq.~(\ref{bell_ineq}), and quantum magic using Eq.~(\ref{eq_1magic}).
-The optimal values of these observables and the confidence intervals are estimated by minimizing the negative logarithm of the likelihood function ($L$) defined by
+We evaluate quantum discord using Eq.~(\ref{eq:discordA}), steerability using Eq.~(\ref{eq_steering}), Bell correlations using Eq.~(\ref{bell_ineq}), and quantum magic using Eq.~(\ref{eq_1magic}).
+The confidence intervals are estimated from the negative logarithm of the likelihood function $L$, evaluated as

-where $o_i$ are the observed values of the polarization and spin correlation coefficients in a given \ttmcth bin with the covariance matrix $U_{ij}$, and $x_i$ are the corresponding parameters of the likelihood, constrained to be within the physically allowed region $-1 \leq x_i \leq 1$ (in practice, these limits are never reached).
-The central value for each observable, i.e. \qd, \steer, \biv or \Mtwo, is determined by $-2\log(L) = 0$.
-We scan the range around this central value and, while keeping the value of the observable constant, we minimize the expression in Eq.~(\ref{eq_lhood}) by varying $x_i$.
-The 68\% confidence interval is defined by $-2\log(L) = 1$.
-If this value is not reached for the physically allowed range of the observable, we quote the distance from the boundary, i.e., zero.
-Whenever applicable, we also determine the exclusion limits for the threshold conditions, i.e., zero for discord and magic, $2\pi$ for steering, and one for Bell correlation.
-The results for all observables are presented in Tabs.~\ref{tab_hel} and \ref{tab_beam} for the helicity and beam bases, respectively.
+where $o_i$ are the observed values of the polarization and spin correlation coefficients in a given \ttmcth bin, and $x_i$ are the corresponding parameters of the likelihood, constrained to be within the physically allowed region $-1 \leq x_i \leq 1$ (in practice, these limits are never reached).
+The correlations between the observed values $o_i$, encoded in the covariance matrix $U_{ij}$, need to be taken into account for a proper evaluation of the uncertainties on the quantum observables.
+The minimization of Eq.~(\ref{eq_lhood}) is performed under the condition that the observable of interest, i.e., \qd, \steer, \biv, or \Mtwo, is fixed at a certain value.
+By construction, the global minimum with $-2\log(L) = 0$ for $x_i = o_i$ defines the central values.
+For each observable, a range around the central value is scanned, minimizing $-2\log(L)$ under the condition that the observable is fixed at the scanned value.
+The 68\% confidence interval is determined by the scanned values for which $-2\log(L) = 1$.

+Whenever applicable, we also determine the exclusion limits with respect to the threshold values, i.e., zero for discord and magic, $2\pi$ for steerability, and one for Bell correlation, from the values of the minimized $-2\Delta\log L$ at the thresholds.
+Significances above $5\sigma$ are quoted only to illustrate the hierarchy among the different quantum correlations and should not be interpreted as precise quantitative values.

+The results for all observables are presented in Tables~\ref{tab_hel} and \ref{tab_beam} for the helicity and beam bases, respectively.
+In both tables, we also show the results for the entanglement marker \DE~from Refs.~\cite{CMS:2024zkc,CMS:2025brx}.